-Widening Access to Specialty Training (WAST) programme is an opportunity to work for a year in England while receiving regular teaching and clinical exposure that will help to improve the skills and competences required for admission to specialty training through the national selection processes.
+The Widening Access to Specialty Training (WAST) scheme is an opportunity to work for a year in England while receiving regular teaching and clinical exposure that will help to improve the skills and competences required for admission to specialty training through the national selection processes.

-- The WAST programme is 12-month programme that will typically involve six months’ psychiatry and six months in an acute hospital setting.
+- The WAST scheme is a 12-month programme that will typically involve six months’ psychiatry and six months in an acute hospital setting.